konstanzer/reducing_churn/readme.md

 * Decision tree (hyperparameters: ccp_alpha = .007)
 * kNN (hyperparameters: n_neighbors = 18)

-As an additional step, I used McNemar's test to compare models.
-The model used to output predictins was the decision tree
+As an additional step, I used McNemar's test to compare models and found logistic regression and the decision tree produced predictions without a meaningful difference.
+The model used to output predictions was the decision tree

 ## Results

 #### Did we do better than the baseline?

-The baseline predicts every customer leaves every month, not terrribly intelligent.
+The baseline predicts every customer leaves every month; not terrribly intelligent.
+(Were I maximizing for accuracy, I'd predict every customer stays but, as discussed above, the business value lies in predicting churn (positive class) and not predicting retention (negative class).)

 *"A theory that explains everything, explains nothing." -Karl Popper*